-Choosing the right foods before and after your fitness routine can greatly optimize your performance, maximize results and be the one difference between feeling super energized during and after your workouts, or to the contrary, knowing exactly how it feels to be run over by a truck, ha!
+Choosing the right foods before and after your fitness routine, especially over 40, can greatly optimize your performance, maximize results and be the one difference between feeling super energized during and after your workouts, or to the contrary, knowing exactly how it feels to be run over by a truck, ha!

-Here are my 2 rules of thumb along with some food ideas and combinations to help you eat right for an average intensity type of workout (50-minute spin class, run or similar).
+Here are my 2 rules of thumb along with some food ideas and combinations to help you eat right for an average intensity type of workout (50-minute spin or, a solid pilates class, a run or similar).

 - Fruit: bananas, apples, oranges, and berries are the best.

 - Nuts and seeds (almonds, walnuts, pumpkin seeds) with dark chocolate.
 I am biased here because I love chocolate!

 - Smoothie of unsweetened almond or hemp milk with fruit and kale or spinach.

 - Rice or quinoa cake with avocado, salt, pepper and olive oil or tahini.

 - Rice or quinoa cake with nut butter and banana on top.